 - A hint of nutmeg for a little extra warmth and depth (optional but particularly good if you're serving the Hollandaise with white asparagus or potatoes).

-Why This Hollandaise-Inspired Sauce is a Healthier Win
+Why This Version is a Healthier Twist

 🍽 Recipe